PAS Hall of Fame:

 In 1978 he was inducted into the PAS Hall of Fame and in 1985 he was inducted into the Modern Drummer magazine Hall of Fame.
 In 1994 he received the American Jazz Masters Award from the National Endowment for the Arts, and in 1998 he was among the first group of drummers to receive the American Drummers Achievement Award from the Zildjian cymbal company.
 He received four honorary doctorates, and in 2003 a historical marker was dedicated at the Rock Falls home in which he was born.
 In 2007 he received the Living Jazz Legends award from the Kennedy Center for the Performing Arts in Washington, D.C., and that same year Bellson was inducted as a Living Legend in the ASCAP Jazz Wall of Fame.

-After suffering a stroke in the late ’90s, Bellson’s activities were somewhat curtailed, but he kept playing whenever possible.
 In 2006 he released the CD The Sacred Music of Louie Bellson and the Jazz Ballet, which showcased both his drumming and composing.
 In 2008 he and trumpeter Clark Terry released Louie & Clark Expedition 2.

 And he always kept his youthful outlook.
 “One thing I learned from my mentors years ago was, ‘Know where you came from and know where you’re going,’” Bellson said.
 “Which means, know where you got this—who the innovators were—and also pick up on what’s going on now.
 That’s what I tell the youngsters.
 I learned from my father and Duke Ellington that music is music.
 I don’t categorize it.
 If you want to talk about fusion, or country & western, or whatever, it’s still music.
 And all the great players had that same attitude.”